Video on demand: Commercial launches

+System requirements

 Unlike broadcast television, which traditionally has been the most common in the form of over-the-air television, VOD systems initially required each user to have an Internet connection with considerable bandwidth to access each system's content.
 In 2000, the Fraunhofer Institute IIS developed the JPEG2000 codec, which enabled the distribution of movies via Digital Cinema Packages.
 This technology has since expanded its services from feature-film productions to include broadcast television programmes and has led to lower bandwidth requirements for VOD applications.
 Disney, Paramount, Sony, Universal and Warner Bros. subsequently launched the Digital Cinema Initiative, in 2002.

 The BBC, ITV and Channel 4 planned to launch a joint platform provisionally called Kangaroo in 2008.
 This was abandoned in 2009 following complaints, which were investigated by the Competition Commission.
 In that same year, the assets of the now-defunct Kangaroo project were acquired by Arqiva, who used the technology to launch the SeeSaw service in February 2010.
 A year later, however, SeeSaw was shut down due to a lack of funding.

 Some VOD services require the viewer to have a TV set-top box.
 This photo shows the set-top box for the Jazzbox VOD service and its accompanying remote control.